 Dave King: We wanted to use photo recognition to remove that last bit of guesswork for our customers who complete our online Color Advisor survey, which helps them find their best hair color.
 Rather than look at swatches to identify their current color, we latched onto photo recognition to determine the customer’s true current hair color.

-Retail Mcommerce App Engagement Performance Metrics Worldwide: Average 3-Month Retention Rates, H1 2018
+Mobile Shopping App Performance Metrics Worldwide: Average 30-Day Retention Rates, by Region, 2018

 Why Ride-Sharing App Via Will Spend More on Snapchat Advertising